Methedrone

-Dosage and side effects
+Uses

 Dosage

 There is little information available about how Methedrone is dosed.
 According to users, a single dose of Methedrone varies from 50 to 500 mg with effects lasting 45 minutes to two hours.
 There are at least two cases known of fatal intoxications with Methedrone.
-In the first case, the postmortem femoral blood sample of the patient contained a concentration of 8.4 µg/g Methedrone, the patient died 16 hours after consumption (with polysubstance use detected).
-In the second body the concentration in the femoral blood sample was 9.6 µg/g, with Methedrone being the only toxic compound detected.
+In the first case, the postmortem femoral blood sample of the patient contained a concentration of 8.4 μg/g Methedrone, the patient died 16 hours after consumption (with polysubstance use detected).
+In the second body the concentration in the femoral blood sample was 9.6 μg/g, with Methedrone being the only toxic compound detected.
 The scientific investigation of these cases suggests that the Methedrone alone was responsible for these deaths and that the concentrations in the femoral blood represent the fatal levels of methedrone.
 These studies show that the therapeutic index (or safety ratio) is low compared to other illegal drugs like Amphetamine.
-A fatal dose is likely to be around 8 µg/g whereas the dose among users varies from 0.1 to 4.8 µg/g blood according to studies.
+A fatal dose is likely to be around 8 μg/g whereas the dose among users varies from 0.1 to 4.8 μg/g blood according to studies.

-Side effects
+Adverse effects

 Anecdotal and case reports of human use of "bath salts", such as methedrone, suggest that these substances produce powerful psychological effects.
 These psychological effects include psychotic behavior, paranoia, delusions, hallucinations and also self-injury.

-There is very little known of the physical effects of methedrone in humans, but there have been some studies to the effects of methedrone in animals, so we focused on the effects in mice.

-Studies to the effects of Methedrone in mice show that Methedrone produces a significant increase in circling, beam breaks and hyperactivity.
+There is very little known of the physical effects of methedrone in humans, but studies to the effects of methedrone in mice show that it produces a significant increase in circling, beam breaks and hyperactivity.
 Furthermore, the mice also showed a significant increase in salivation, head weaving and stimulation.
 Methedrone is currently a legal drug in many jurisdictions, however studies show that it shares major pharmacological properties with drugs that have been banned, such as mephedrone and methylone.
 Also, the effects of Methedrone are very similar to the effects of banned drugs in mice.
 This suggests that Methedrone may be just as harmful as most commonly found Illicit drugs.